elijahrona/Elijah-Rona-ML-Journey/analysis-with-regular-expressions-regex.md

     ## [17] "Rice,"          "Williams,"      "Vander Planke," "Masselmani,"

 The simple explanation is that we just want to collect every letter symbol, or space that preceeds the comma (,).
-This simply ReGex is applicable to this dataset because the name column is well-written.
+This simply RegEx is applicable to this dataset because the name column is well-written.
 However we may not be so lucky for other datasets.

-It is time to assign this ReGex to a new column in our dataset
+It is time to assign this RegEx to a new column in our dataset

 ``` r
 titanic$Surname <- surname